JSec1337/FridaScript/README.md

 # FridaScript

-This Frida Script From Android
+This Frida Script From Android <br>
 Frida Server